Health Effects of Smoking

 Click here to download a detailed fact sheet about smoking and cancer.

-About 1 in 4 smokers develop COPD (chronic bronchitis and emphysema) which causes breathlessness, cough and sputum.
+About 1 in 4 smokers develop COPD (chronic obstructive pulmonary disease) which causes breathlessness, cough and sputum.
 Breathing gradually deteriorates over time, there are repeated chest infections, hospital admissions and eventually oxygen is required.